Circular Economy

 Substantial contribution to the circular economy

-by designing, producing and validating alloys with lower critical raw material content
+by designing, producing and validating alloys with lower critical raw material or higher recycled content.

-Reducing the imports of raw materials into the EU.
+Reducing imports of raw materials into the EU

 Mitigating problems related to scarcity

-and high-supply risk chain of critical raw materials.
+and high-risk supply chain of critical raw materials.

 such as mixed post-consumer aluminium scrap.